BryanKoo/english-word-translation/README.md

 ## Translation examples
 Japanese equivalent words will be provided by this project as the table below.
-Meanings of homograph will be unified as in the row for the word 'bear'.
+Meanings of homograph will be unified by one word as the row for the word 'bear'.

 English word | Japanese equivalent words
 ------------ | ------------